Tarantula Bites and Scorpion Stings Just How Dangerous Are They?

 Prevention Tips

-• Wear glove and eye protection when handling a tarantula to avoid contact with the spider's hairs.
+- Wear gloves and eye protection when handling a tarantula to avoid contact with the spider's hairs.

 This Really Happened

-Case 2.
-A 23-year-old man had redness and irritation of his eyes after letting his pet tarantula crawl over his face, arm, and neck.
-A special eye exam showed about 200 tarantula hairs stuck in one of his eyes.
-Some, but not all of the hairs, were removed.
-He was treated for several weeks with prescription eye drops, and his symptoms eventually improved.
+A 23-year-old man had redness and irritation in his eyes after letting his pet tarantula crawl over his face, arm, and neck.
+A special eye exam showed about 200 tarantula hairs stuck in 1 of his eyes.
+Some, but not all, of the hairs were removed.
+He was treated for several weeks with prescription eye drops, and his symptoms eventually improved (from Rutzen et al., 1993).For More Information

 References